MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se l'elemento della barra multifunzione è lo stato attivo; in caso contrario, FALSE.
+TRUE se l'elemento della barra multifunzione è attivo; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note